home-assistant/home-assistant.io/source/_integrations/reolink.markdown

 - Floodlight mode (Off, Auto, Schedule)
 - Day night mode (Auto, Color, Black&White)
 - <abbr title="pan, tilt, and zoom">PTZ</abbr> preset
+- Play quick reply message
 - Auto quick reply message
 - Auto track method (Digital, Digital first, Pan/Tilt first)
 - Status LED (Doorbell only: Stay off, Auto, Auto & always on at night)

 **PTZ preset** positions can be set in the Reolink app/windows/web client, the names of the presets will be loaded into Home Assistant at the start of the integration.
 When adding new preset positions, please restart the Reolink integration.

-**Auto quick reply messages** can be recorded in the Reolink app where a name is also supplied.
+**Play quick reply messages**/**Auto quick reply messages** can be recorded in the Reolink phone app where a name is also supplied.
 New or updated quick reply messages will be loaded into Home Assistant at the start of the integration.
 When adding new quick reply messages, please restart the Reolink integration.

 ## Siren entities